FiguraMC/prisma/README.md

 # BlancBot

-Official Discord Bot for the Blancwords Discord server.
+Official Discord Bot for the Blancworks Discord server.

 ## Installation